jltsiren/simple-sds/SERIALIZATION.md

 A **sparse bitvector** is an Elias-Fano encoded vector of bits that supports rank, select, and similar queries.
 It can be interpreted as a set of integers or a vector of sorted integers, where the integers are the positions of the set bits.
-The encoding also supports multisets / duplicate items, but the semantics are not fully clear yet.

 Assume that the length of the vector of bits is `n` and that there are `m` set bits.
 Each integer is split into a **low part** and a **high part**.